JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ### Refreshable Tokens

 We keep expanding the number of VCS provider connections that support [refreshable tokens](git.md#refresh-token).
-Refreshable tokens allow you to ditch traditional authentication methods using username/password and static PATs (personal access tokens) in favor of short-lived tokens issued for the current user.
+Refreshable tokens allow you to ditch traditional authentication methods using username/password and static PATs (personal access tokens) in favor of short-lived tokens (non-personal or issued for the current user).

 <img src="dk-2023.07-refreshTokens.png" width="706" alt="Refreshable Access Tokens"/>